Apteco/AptecoPSFramework/readme.md

 You can influence the database (default in-memory, but could also be a persistent one) by changing your settings at `defaultDuckDBConnection`

+## Using DuckDB from Orbit/PeopleStage

+Be aware that when Orbit/PeopleStage are calling PowerShell, this is currently 32bit and DuckDB is 64bit only.
+For this case you can put another parameter in your `IntegrationParameters` in your channel to enforce 64bit.
+To do this, this parameter needs to be defined like
+`settingsFile=C:\Apteco\Scripts\AptecoPSFramework\settings.yaml;Force64bit=true` or similar.

 # Errors

 ## Die Eingabezeichenfolge hat das falsche Format